Optimus AI (OPTI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Optimus AI Historical Price

-According to the latest data gathered on Optimus AI live price page, the current price of Optimus AI is 0.01675965USD.
-The circulating supply of Optimus AI(OPTI) is 100.00M OPTI , giving it a market capitalization of $1.68M.
+According to the latest data gathered on Optimus AI live price page, the current price of Optimus AI is 0.01933342USD.
+The circulating supply of Optimus AI(OPTI) is 100.00M OPTI , giving it a market capitalization of $1.93M.

 The Optimus AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OPTI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.